scitags/flowd-go/rpm/flowd-go.1.md

 refer to the documentation accompanying the implementation, which can be found on the URL provided in the DESCRIPTION.
 The setting's value type is enclosed in brackets (`[]`) and its default value is enclosed in braces (`{}`).

-## ebpf
+## marker
-The **eBPF** plugin will mark IPv6 datagrams by setting the value of the *flow label* in its header.
+The **marker** plugin will mark IPv6 datagrams by setting the value of the *flow label* in its header.
 This plugin relies on an eBPF program hooked on a *clsact qdisc* which only deals with egress datagrams.
 The loading and communication with the eBPF program is managed with
-`libbpf`.
+`cilium`.
 There are many more (interesting) details in the backend's documentation.

 - **targetInterfaces [array of string] {["lo"]}**: The interfaces to hook the eBPF program on.
 These interfaces should normally include the outbound interface of the machine (i.e. the one pointed to by the default route as given by `ip-route(8)`).
 The provided interface